DuPage County health officials investigate possible exposure to Chicago woman diagnosed with coronavirus

 The DuPage County Health Department said it's looking into any reports of exposure, with help from the Illinois Department of Public Health, the Centers for Disease Control and Prevention and local health care providers.

-DuPage County health officials will give an update on the coronavirus case Wednesday afternoon.
+"The same steps that will keep you safe and healthy from the flu will keep you safe and reduce your risk of contracting the novel virus even further," Ayala said.

+Local health officials are far more concerned about the flu than coronavirus; already six people in DuPage County have died from flu, and another 32 people have been hospitalized.
+Officials stressed it is not too late to get a flu shot.

-The update comes as Porter County health officials report a possible case of coronavirus in northwest Indiana.
+Tuesday Porter County health officials reported a possible case of coronavirus in northwest Indiana.

 County health officials said they identified an "individual traveling through Porter County" as potentially infected.
 A final diagnosis has not been reached, and health officials are waiting on results from laboratory tests by the Centers for Disease Control and Prevention.